T-wolves hold off Clippers 109-105 with big help from Edwards and Gobert

 Karl-Anthony Towns scored 17 points for the West-leading Wolves (28-11), who held Clippers stars Paul George (16 points) and James Harden (14 points) to a combined 9-for-33 shooting from the floor.
 The Wolves, who lead the NBA in scoring defense, are 16-2 at home and 20-6 against their conference.

+"We just didn't have the smartest game today," Clippers coach Tyronn Lue said.
+"Ant was a monster.
+Rudy was huge for 'em.
+They played well."

-Kawhi Leonard had 26 points and nine rebounds to steer the Clippers (25-14), who had won 17 of their last 20 games and eight of nine before arriving in Minnesota.
-The Clippers made Ivica Zubac a last-minute scratch with tightness in his right calf muscle, and the 7-foot Croatian was clearly missed in his first absence of the season.
+Kawhi Leonard had 26 points and nine rebounds to steer the Clippers (25-14), who had won 17 of their last 20 games and eight of nine before this.
+The Clippers made Ivica Zubac a last-minute scratch with tightness in his right calf, and the 7-foot Croatian was clearly missed in his first absence of the season.

 Gobert had four blocks for the Wolves and took a two-handed shove to the neck from Terrance Mann after the Clippers guard reacted to a high screen in the third quarter.
-Their staredown didn't escalate beyond that, but the tension of a potential preview of two postseason opponents was apparent in the packed arena on a frigid evening
+Their staredown didn't escalate beyond that, but the tension between two potential postseason opponents was apparent in the packed arena on a frigid evening.
+The Wolves successfully stayed true to their go-big philosophy, even after the Clippers went in small ball mode.

-Powell scored 24 points and Russell Westbrook had 12 points and 13 assists for the Clippers off the bench to help offset the off night for George and Harden.
+"We talk about winning that battle with that guy in front of you all the time," coach Chris Finch said.
+"I think when you have Rudy behind you playing the way he's playing, it gives you even more confidence."

 Zubac was listed as questionable, then announced as a starter when the lineups were posted a half-hour before tipoff, but he was ultimately ruled out for the game and replaced by Daniel Theis.
 Mason Plumlee, who's played sparingly since returning from a knee injury, joined the rotation for the night too as the Clippers tried to contend with the enviable collection of big men the Wolves have assembled.